 Get rid of the garbage.
 In your computer.
 In your life.
 Habits.
 Relationships.
 Time.
 It won’t go away on its own.
 And it smells.

 Don’t forget the fun.
 You are not a machine and you will achieve goals faster and with greater energy when you make things fun.
-Just two examples how fun can change your behavior for better:
+Just an example how fun can change your behavior for better:

 Fasting.
 When you take the same road over and over again, it starts to be boring.
 Also when you eat the same thing every day, you are losing the taste of it.
 Take breaks.
 Stop doing something—eating, drinking, reading, and meeting—for a period of time, just to get the fresh taste after the break.
 You will be more aware of where you are and will achieve goals faster.